jtmeneses707/ECS189L-Final/ProjectDocument.md

 [MovePlayerLeft](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerLeft.cs) - Moves the player left when given a negative x velocity.

-[MovePlayerRight](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerRight.cs)- Moves the player Right when given a positve x velocity.
+[MovePlayerRight](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerRight.cs)- Moves the player Right when given a positive x velocity.

 [MovePlayerUp](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerUp.cs) - Moves the player up (lets them Jump).
 There is also a double jump if the input is given twice.

 [PlayerAbilityDash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDash.cs) - The player dashes in the direction that they are facing, dodging all enemies/ obstacles in their way.

 [PlayerAbilityMelee](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityMelee.cs) - The player swings their fist, damaging all enemies caught in its range.
+This ability does a medium amount of damage.

 [PlayerAbilityShoot](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityShoot.cs) - The player shoots a projectile towards the direction that it is facing.
+This move does the least amount of damage to encourage more aggressive gameplay with the other moves.

 [PlaterAbilityDownSmash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDownSmash.cs) - The player does a powerful explosive attack underneath it, hurting all enemies in range.
+To balance this move, the player has to stand still during the entire attack which makes theme susceptible to enemy damage if timed improperly.

 ## Game Logic (Tommy Saechao)